I don’t remember not knowing John 3:16:

 Even with a troubled marriage, as many couples do, we attended church.
 Together.
 But nothing changed.
 One of my husband’s co-workers invited us to Bible studies.
 We enjoyed them, but again no change.
 This same man also prayed with both of us to recommit to the Lord.
 I prayed, my husband didn’t, and nothing changed.
 I was unhappy, miserable, depressed.
 (Any synonyms for “misery” from Thesaurus can be substituted here.)
 After one rough night, I remember telling my husband, “I don’t want to live like this anymore.”
 But again, nothing changed.

 About two months later, this same co-worker invited us to a couple’s Bible study.
 We decided to go, but with reservations.
 If we didn’t like it, we wouldn’t go back.
-Well, by the end of the meeting, I was so excited that I was doing somersaults on the inside.
+By the end of the meeting, I was so excited that I was doing somersaults on the inside.
 When my husband agreed to continue, I kept a calm outward appearance; however, the inside somersaults became an entire gymnastics routine!
 At the end of the meeting, each couple was given the book and discussion guide – Strike the Original Match by Chuck Swindoll to read and discuss together.

 The next day I came home from school, sat down at the kitchen table, and read the first two chapters.
 And for the first time in my life, I knew what God wanted from me as a woman and a wife.
 I discovered the reality of a living, breathing Savior who took my place on a cross.
 I heard a door slam shut inside my head, and I never looked back.
 This time everything changed.*